Carlos Tevez: A priceless striker who even proved Fergie wrong

 A decade on from ‘Welcome to Manchester’, Carlos Tevez remains a controversial but ultimately brilliant footballer.

 We will never know exactly what happened in the summer of 2009 when Carlos Tevez left Manchester United for cross-town rivals Manchester City.
 It was a messy saga of contractual loopholes, opaque transfer fees and, of course, the involvement of super-agent Kia Joorabchian.

 Tevez claimed United failed to make an offer; United claimed otherwise.
 In the end, however, it was City who ‘welcomed’ the Argentine to the city in which he already lived, and in which he was already a hero.

 One thing is for sure, though.
-With Tevez now 35 and still scoring the odd goal for Boca Juniors, having won Premier League, Serie A and even Chinese FA Cup medals over the last decade, we can reasonably conclude that Sir Alex Ferguson was wrong about him.
+Having won Premier League, Serie A and even Chinese FA Cup medals over the last decade, we can reasonably conclude that Sir Alex Ferguson was wrong about Tevez.